 Sugar alcohols are extremely useful because they mimic the sweetness of sucrose and other sugars when added to food while having only one-third to one-half the caloric value of sucrose (or even less).

 There are various kinds of sugar alcohols.
 Some of the most commonly used are:

-Common among all sugar alcohols is their inability to cause tooth decay because they are not digestible by saliva and mouth bacteria and are not reduced to decay-causing acids in the mouth.
-Sugar alcohols – with the exception of Erythritol – can cause gastric uncomfortableness in large doses (gas, flatulence, and/or diarrhea) but research has shown that these aspects of sugar alcohols may prevent colon cancers.
+All sugar alcohols – except erythritol – can cause gastric uncomfortableness in large doses (gas, flatulence, and/or diarrhea) but research has shown that these aspects of sugar alcohols may prevent colon cancers.
 Some sugar alcohols have been shown to help blood pressure levels.
-Finally, sugar alcohols have a lower caloric value than sugars and, as such, as extremely useful to those wishing to reduce their caloric intake to lose or maintain weight loss.
+All sugar alcohols do not cause tooth decay because they are not digestible by saliva and mouth bacteria and are not reduced to decay-causing acids in the mouth.
+Finally, sugar alcohols have a lower caloric value than regular sugars and are extremely useful to those wishing to reduce their caloric intake to lose or maintain weight loss.

 Table 1.
 Food Energy and Relative Sweetness of Various Sugar Alcohols.
 This table compares sucrose sweetness and food energy to various sugar alcohols used in foods for various reasons.

 Why Ross Chocolates Uses Sugar Alcohols

 Our founder, Bob Ross, started searching for sugar-free chocolate in 1997 when he – a devoted chocolate lover – was diagnosed with diabetes.
 Bob spent two years developing chocolate recipes because he couldn’t find a sugar-free chocolate that tasted close to the flavour and texture of the sugar-sweetened chocolate he had once enjoyed.
 Finally, he settled on a recipe he created using maltitol as its sweetener and the rest, as they say, is history.